janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

    This old model predates most deep learning for materials but significantly improved over Coulomb matrix and partial radial distribution function methods.
 It therefore serves as a good baseline model to see how much value deep learning models are able to extract from the increasingly large training data on offer in this field.

-1. **Wrenformer** - For this benchmark, we introduce Wrenformer which is a variation on Wren @goodall_rapid_2022 constructed using standard QKV-Transformer blocks in place of message-passing layers to reduce memory usage, allowing it to scale to structures with >16 Wyckoff positions.
+1. **Wrenformer** - For this benchmark, we introduce Wrenformer which is a variation on Wren @goodall_rapid_2022 constructed using standard QKV-Transformer blocks @vaswani_attention_2017 in place of message-passing layers to reduce memory usage, allowing it to scale to structures with >16 Wyckoff positions.

    Like its predecessor, Wrenformer is a fast coordinate-free model aimed at accelerating screening campaigns where even the unrelaxed structure is a priori unknown.

    The key idea is that by training on the Wyckoff positions (symmetry-related positions in the crystal structure), the model learns to distinguish polymorphs while maintaining discrete and computationally enumerable inputs.
-During screening, we can take advantage of the fact that across the 230 crystallographic space groups in 3D, there are only 1731 different Wyckoff positions, allowing a model like Wrenformer to predict, for a given composition, the energy of all possible combinations of spacegroup and Wyckoff positions.
-Ranking them by energy, a useful model would put the symmetry exhibited by the actual crystal close to the top of that list.
-Knowing which planes, lines or even points certain atoms are confined to by symmetry then allows for a cheaper DFT relaxation with fewer degrees of freedom to obtain the relaxed structure.
+During screening, we can take advantage of the fact that across the 230 crystallographic space groups in 3D, there are only 1731 different Wyckoff positions.
+This allows a fast model like Wrenformer to predict, for a given composition, the energy of all possible combinations of spacegroup and Wyckoff positions.
+A useful model should rank the symmetry exhibited by the actual crystal as one of its lowest predicted energies.
+Knowing what symmetry are present in a structure and how they confine atoms to planes, lines or even points then allows for a cheaper DFT relaxation with fewer degrees of freedom to obtain the relaxed structure.

 1. **CGCNN** @xie_crystal_2018 - The Crystal Graph Convolutional Neural Network (CGCNN) was the first neural network model to directly learn 8 different DFT-computed material properties from a graph representing the atoms and bonds in a periodic crystal.